Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Introduction

+Liquid crystal SLMs have been used in prior work for enhancing color gamut \cite{harm2015use}, color and polarization imaging \cite{Tsai:15} as well as hyperspectral imaging \cite{Zhu:13,chen2018computational}.
+However, these approaches do not address a number of practical challenges that stem from undesired properties of these SLMs.
+Spectral modulation with LC SLMs is invariably accompanied with a phase modulation to the incident light.
+Further, the physics of their manufacturing restricts LC SLMs to only implement spatially-smooth phase retardances; hence, it is challenging to implement a diverse set of filters over any small region on the SLM.
+All of these artifacts are further acerbated when we image over a large spectral range, in part due to the poor focusing performance of relay lenses.

+\paragraph{Contributions.} This paper proposes a system for implementing a programmable and spatially-varying spectral filter array using LC SLMs, and correcting the aberrations encountered due to non-idealities of the SLM and the associated optics.
+We study the factors that control undesirable phase modulation and minimize its effects by a careful design of the SLM's retardance curve as well as the patterns displayed on the SLM.
+To further reduce the amount of aberrations, we train a deep network to restore the spectrally-filtered measurements.
+We introduce a dataset, acquired using our lab prototype, consisting of images of scenes captured under a variety of spatially-varying filters.

+We investigate three applications to showcase the effectiveness and potential of the proposed approach: hyperspectral imaging enabled by dynamically changing the bank of filters displayed on the SLM (see Fig.~\ref{fig:teaser}), material classification with task-specific spatially-tiled spectral filters, and the design of arbitrary spectral filters by placing the SLM in the pupil plane of the imaging system.

-\paragraph{Limitations.} We inherit a number of limitations due to our use of phase SLMs and LC cells for spectral modulation.
+\paragraph{Limitations.} We inherit several limitations due to our use of phase SLMs and LC cells for spectral modulation.
 Spectral filters implemented using individual LC cells are typically restricted to sinusoidal profiles, with a spectral resolution that is inversely proportional to wavelength.
 Further, phase SLMs can only implement spatial patterns that are smooth, which limits the range of filters we can implement.
-Another limitation stems from the shallow range of phase retardation in commercial phase SLMs, which in turn limits the number of distinct spectral filters that we can implement, and consequently, the spectral resolution that we can achieve.